awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-jobconfig.md

      The **Start Timecode** field appears when you choose **Specified start**\.

-   If you use the API or an SDK, you can find this setting in the JSON file of your job, called `Source`, located inside `Settings`, `TimecodeConfig`\.
+   If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `Source`, located inside `Settings`, `TimecodeConfig`\.

    If you don't choose a value for **Source**, the service defaults to **Embedded**\.
 **Note**